 These are just a few of the ways to get started with highly targeted content for your account-based marketing & sales.
 What’s important is that you simply not target accounts with generic content, but rather you take an approach that crafts and curates content specifically to be compelling to your highest value prospects and customers.

 While this can feel overwhelming, keep in mind that ABM isn’t about reaching the masses, it’s about reaching your dream customers, so the effort required to create and curate is well worth the potential return of landing a key account and expanding your footprint in your existing key accounts.
 How worth it?
 Data from the account-based sales company Engagio shows that 75% of marketers cite an increase in close rates with account-based marketing.
-And, according to a recent survey, ABM delivers the highest ROI of any B2B marketing strategy or tactic.
+And, according to a recent survey by ITSMA Online Survey, ABM delivers the highest ROI of any B2B marketing strategy or tactic.

 Highest ROI?
 Run…don’t walk!